department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment.md

       description: Explore VR&E support-and-services tracks for help learning new skills, finding a new job, starting a business, getting educational counseling, or returning to your former job.
     - url: /employment/vocational-rehab-and-employment/ides/
       title: Accessing VR&E through the Integrated Disability Evaluation System (IDES)
       description: If you're wounded, injured, or fall ill while serving and can't perform your duties, find out how you can access VR&E services as soon as possible through IDES.
+    - url: /education/tools-programs/
+      title: Education and Career Counseling
+      description: VA can help you chart your course.
+(This is original copy; SoCo should we update?)
   - heading: For Family Members of Servicemembers and Veterans with Service-Connected Disabilities
     links:
     - url: /employment/vocational-rehab-and-employment/family-members/